 Though B2B social media is highly effective for generating leads, most B2B companies using it don’t have documented strategies.
-In fact, 80% of B2B marketers say they have a specific social media strategy, but only 32% have a documented one.
+In fact, 80% of B2B marketing agencies or marketers say they have a specific social media strategy, but only 32% have a documented one.

 Why Have a Documented B2B Social Media Strategy?

 A documented B2B social media strategy provides the roadmap for how B2B companies will proceed with their social media efforts.
 If you're simply posting occasionally on various platforms and not measuring results, you won't see if you're targeting the right audiences, spending money in the most effective ways or reaching your key performance indicators (KPIs).

 To get started with B2B social media, follow these nine steps for creating a documented and thorough social media strategy.